Antarctic Latitudes, Falklands & South Georgia

 Included

-One night’s hotel accommodation in embarkation city; transfer from airport in embarkation city to group hotel if arriving on Day 1 of itinerary and with confirmed air itinerary at least 15 days prior to departure; transfer from group hotel to ship for embarkation; group transfer from ship to airport, hotel in Ushuaia or central location following disembarkation; shipboard accommodations; all scheduled landings & excursions; Citizen Science program participation; all meals on board; coffee, tea and cocoa 24 hours daily; beer, wine, and soft drinks during lunch and dinner; complimentary in-room minibar, refilled once daily with non-alcoholic beverages; expedition jacket (yours to keep); a pair of boots for use during the voyage; WiFi from the public computers in the library; 500 MB WiFi card (for use on your personal devices); daily international news service; all port fees; all landing fees; digital Voyage Log; photography coach.
+One night’s hotel accommodation in embarkation city; transfer from airport in embarkation city to group hotel if arriving on Day 1 of itinerary and with confirmed air itinerary at least 15 days prior to departure; transfer from group hotel to ship for embarkation; group transfer from ship to airport, hotel in Ushuaia or central location following disembarkation; shipboard accommodations; all scheduled landings & excursions; Citizen Science program participation; all meals on board; coffee, tea and cocoa 24 hours daily; complimentary house wine, beer and soft drinks at lunch and dinner (selected labels and brands, no wine at lunch); complimentary in-room minibar, refilled once daily with non-alcoholic beverages; expedition jacket (yours to keep); a pair of boots for use during the voyage; WiFi from the public computers in the library; 500 MB WiFi card (for use on your personal devices); daily international news service; all port fees; all landing fees; digital Voyage Log; photography coach.

 Exclusions